Graft - opening chapters

 “I’m fine.”
 I said.

-“You could always order in groceries if you —”
+“You could always order in groceries if you—”

 “I’m.
 Fine,” I said.
-“I can do these things.”
+“I can do these things.
+You know I’m moving out in just a few weeks, right?”

-“They won’t get easier unless I make myself do them.”
 I swallowed back my frustration, knowing his worry came from a place of love.
 “How’s the plan going?”

 “Haven’t made first contact yet,” he said with a sigh.